frederic-perez/AmE-dictionary/data/idioms.md

 __smoke like a chimney__ To smoke cigarettes, cigars, pipes, etc., continuously and in large amounts.
 __smoke__ _v_ :three::astonished: __6__ _slang_ To perform extremely well, especially with a lot of energy or enthusiasm. _The band has been absolutely smoking for the last two hours.
 People in the club are going crazy for them!_ _They looked a little sluggish in the first half of the game, but the team is positively smoking now._ __13__ (tr) To subject or expose to smoke. _This person smokes me._ __14__ (Cookery) (tr) To cure (meat, fish, cheese, etc) by treating with smoke.
 __snatch (someone) from the jaws of death__ To rescue someone at the last moment from near or certain death.
+__snatch the pebble__ _v_ :dart: To fully grasp the meaning of a concept or developed a skill to a high degree of proficiency, often that rivals some specific expert. _OH from a student: “it’s like the code is in a perpetual state of waiting to be refactored.”
+You have snatched the pebble from my hand._
 __snow in__ (snowed in) __2__ To cause someone or something to be unable to leave a building or area due to the snow.
 Often used in passive constructions.
 In this usage, a noun or pronoun can be used between “snow” and “in.” _We were snowed in for several days, with only a small cupboard’s worth of food to subsist on._
 __so much so that__ To such an extent or large degree that. _The interest rates on the loan were exorbitantly high—so much so that I had to start selling things around the house to meet my monthly payments._
 __so much so__ :three::hammer: _So much so that working with animals has become one of his passions._
 __something is rotten in the state of Denmark__
 __something or other__ Something unspecified; one thing or another. _A messenger came by and dropped off something or other at the front desk._
 __sort it out__ :three: __2__ _Fig._ To study a problem and figure it out. _I can’t sort this out without some more time.
 Let’s sort out this mess and settle it once and for all._
+__speak of the devil__ _v_ :dart: Mention someone’s name who just then appears.
 __speak volumes__ :two: To reveal or indicate a great deal about someone or something. _How you react to challenges speaks volumes about your character._
 __spell it out__ For example, “let me spell it out for you,” is another way to say “let me make it very clear and easy to understand.”
 __spin one’s wheels__ :three: Expend effort with no result, as in _We’re just spinning our wheels here while management tries to make up its mind._ This idiom, with its image of a vehicle in snow or sand that spins its wheels but cannot move, dates from the mid-1900s. _Feel like you’ve been spinning your wheels in your job search?_ _It’s way too easy for this mentality to lead to spinning your wheels on something that’s not working._
 __split hairs__ :two: Argue or worry about small details.
 __spot on__ _informal_ :four: (spot-on) Exactly right; perfectly accurate.
 Often hyphenated when used before a noun.
+__spruce up__ _v_ :four: To make to look cleaner, neater, or more attractive; to improve. _Juliette spruces up her country look and sound._
 __spur of the moment__ An impulse characterized by a lack of preparation or consideration.
 The phrase can be hyphenated and used as a modifier before a noun. _The administrators mada a “spur of the moment” decision to block him._ _You’ve got to stop making these spur-of-the-moment decisions about your business, or you’ll end up running it into the ground!_
 __stalk out__ :three: (stalked out) To leave (some place) in a haughty, stiff, or threatening manner. _The entire room fell quiet as the count stood up and stalked out slamming the door._
 __stand in (someone’s) shoes__ :two: To see or understand things from someone else’s position or perspective; to empathize with someone. _If you encounter a bully, try standing in their shoes—they’re probably deeply unhappy and redirect that feeling onto others._